rns21/RDK_Documentation/docs/entertainment/docs/tryout_rdkv_rdk7.md

 # Try Out RDK7

 ------------------------------------------------------------------------

 This guide provides step-by-step instructions to create your own build and play around RDK using the popular open source platform Raspberry Pi 4 as the target device.
 The document covers the pre-requisites, build instructions , and detailed flashing instructions to get your Raspberry Pi up and running with RDK

 ------------------------------------------------------------------------

+## Before you begin

+If you prefer to use a pre-compiled image - so that you can proceed with flashing the image - please download a precompiled image for Raspberry Pi 4 from [here]( https://wiki.rdkcentral.com/download/attachments/80261869/lib32-rdk-fullstack-image-raspberrypi4-64-rdke-RDK7-1.0.0.wic.bz2?version=1&modificationDate=1757065983000&api=v2 ) and go to section [flashing-instruction](#flashing-instructions)

+!!! info "Access restrictions"
+    The download link requires you to have the free rdk licensee account.
+If you do not have, please signup [here](https://wiki.rdkcentral.com/signup.action).
+If you already have an account, sign in [here](https://wiki.rdkcentral.com/login.action) and then click on the above link of pre-compiled image

+If you prefer to compile an RDK image from scratch and then try it out, please proceed to next section

 ## Pre requisites